 Description: In the Ethernet profile, this assigns an optional name to the Ethernet interface.
 In a Host-Interface profile, it assigns a name to an AIM port module, which is sent to the remote end of the connection.

 Usage: Specify a name containing up to 16 characters.
 For the Ethernet interface, you can leave this parameter blank.

-Location: Ethernet>Mod Config, Host/Dual (Host/6)>Mod Config, Serial WAN>Mod Config next one, so that the next filter is applied before the forwarding decision is made.
-The match occurs only if both non-contiguous bytes contain the specified values.
+Location: Ethernet>Mod Config, Host/Dual (Host/6)>Mod Config, Serial WAN>Mod Config

 More